-Whether your boat is at anchor, on a mooring, tied in the mangroves, at a dock or even hauled out, reducing windage is key to lessening the stress on the boat itself and also on its attachment points.
+Whether your boat is at anchor, on a mooring, tied in the mangroves, at a dock or even hauled out, reducing windage is key to lessening the stress on the boat in a hurricane.
+This will benefit not only the boat itself, but also any attachment points.

 Even at anchor or on a mooring, the boat almost never lies perfectly head to wind.
 At a dock, tied to mangroves or in a boatyard, you can almost guarantee that it won’t be pointing directly into the wind.
 The smaller the profile of the boat, the less area for the wind to hit and bat it around.

-That puts less stress on the rig overall, heels the boat less (heeling or rolling can really add to the wear on items . . . or flat break things), reduces chafe on lines and reduces the load on the anchor, mooring, dock, or anything else the boat is attached to.
+Reducing windage puts less stress on the rig overall.
+The boat will heel less (heeling or rolling can really add to the wear on items . . . or flat break things).
+It also reduces chafe on lines and the load on the anchor, mooring, dock, or anything else the boat is attached to.

 I’ve written before about the importance of removing roller furling jibs and genoas due to their tendency to unroll and actually cause the boat to sail.
-But it’s also important to remove other sails (for sailboats) and everything that can be taken off the deck of the boat.
+But you should also remove other sails (for sailboats) and everything that can be removed from the deck.
 A bonus is that you’re less likely to break or lose the items themselves!

 NOTE: The same advice applies if you are storing your boat for hurricane season.
 Fully prep it before leaving it; don’t count on someone else to do it once a storm threatens.
 Every year I hear stories of how the person who was watching a boat simply didn’t have time to fully prep all the boats they were watching.